The Clowning Workbook

-This unique training book with linked video will be part of Bloomsbury Methuen’s series of Theatre Arts Workbooks, and will focus in detail on the real classroom and rehearsal needs of training actors in their encounter with clowning.
-Drawing on the author’s extensive experience of teaching clowning within a number of conservatoire, academic institutions, and beyond, the material will attend to the presentation and reception of clowning work by those whose primary concern is general actor training and its uses within such a context.
+This unique training book with linked video is part of Bloomsbury Methuen’s series of Theatre Arts Workbooks, and focuses in detail on the real classroom and rehearsal needs of training actors in their encounter with clowning.
+Drawing on the author’s extensive experience of teaching clowning within a number of conservatoire, academic institutions, and beyond, the material attends to the presentation and reception of clowning work by those whose primary concern is general actor training and its uses within such a context.

 Clowning and actor training